 - Assistance paying for professional mental health services.

 - Essential expenses because of a hardship related to an emergency situation (i.e. rent, utilities, food)

 - Applicants must be students in the Moody College of Communication.

 - Applicants must have a temporary financial hardship resulting from an emergency situation as outlined above.

-- Applicants must be able to provide sufficient documentation that they have applied for support from the University's Student Emergency Services .
-If you have not applied for SES funding, please submit that request BEFORE requesting Moody College funding.
+- For some expenses, applicants must be able to provide sufficient documentation that they have applied for support from the University's Student Emergency Services.
 Students who are denied funding from SES may still be eligible for the Moody Student Emergency Fund.